ibm-cloud-docs/solution-tutorials/cloud-e2e-security-inprogress.md

 The tutorial features a sample application that enables groups of users to upload files to a common storage pool and to provides access to those files via shareable links.
 The application is written in Node.js and deployed as a Docker container to the {{site.data.keyword.containershort_notm}}.
 It leverages several security-related services and features to improve the application's security posture.

+This tutorial will work with a Kubernetes cluster running in Classic Infrastructure or VPC Infrastructure.

 <p style="text-align: center;">

   ![Architecture](images/solution34-cloud-e2e-security/Architecture.png)